Home > All Recipes > Cupcakes for Two > Small Batch Eggless Chocolate Cupcakes

 • Serving Size – This is a small batch recipe that can easily be doubled.

-• Stand Mixer vs Hand Mixer – Since this is a small batch batter, I recommend a smaller mixing bowl to mix the batter evenly.
-To use your tilt-head stand mixer with standard attachments, I link the mixing bowl above.
+• Stand Mixer vs Hand Mixer – To use your tilt-head stand mixer with standard attachments, I link to the smaller mixing bowl I use in the equipment section.
 Otherwise, a hand mixer and medium mixing bowl will work fine.

 Nutrition Estimates